New York City's 29th City Council district

 New York City's 29th City Council district is one of 51 districts in the New York City Council.
 It has been represented by Democrat Lynn Schulman since 2022.
 Schulman succeeded Karen Koslowitz, who was term-limited in 2021.

 Geography

-District 28 is based in Jamaica [coveringJamaica]Forest Hills in central Queens, also covering Kew Gardens, and eastern Richmond Hill.
+District 29 is based in Forest Hills in central Queens, also covering Kew Gardens, and eastern Richmond Hill.

 The district overlaps with Queens Community Boards 5, 6, and 9, Community Board 12 [12]and with New York's 5th and 6th congressional districts.
 It also overlaps with the 10th, 14th, 15th, and 16th districts of the New York State Senate, and with the 24th, 27th, 28th, 30th, and 35th districts of the New York State Assembly.